Yelp/paasta/docs/source/about/contract.rst

 Codebase
 --------

-PaaSTA assumes there is one git repo and one resulting Docker image of that service.
-This image is deployed to multiple locations.
-This Docker image also may be used for slightly different use cases (worker daemon, web task, etc).
+PaaSTA assumes that the source for a service is stored in a single Git repository, which can produce a single Docker image.
+The image MUST run that service, though the same image MAY support multiple use cases (worker daemon, web task, etc).

 Dependencies
 ------------